 “Mary!”
-She yelped again and jogged meet up with her.
-“Where the hell were you at breakfast?”
+She yelped and jogged meet up with her.
+“Why the hell weren’t you at breakfast?”

-“In the library,” she responded.
-She watched Florence frown from the corner of her eye and determined that Florence was in one of her more delightful moods this morning.
-She’d have to be careful because when Florence was like this she was like a time bomb ready to go off.
-She never explained why, but this would usually happen after breakfast time.
-Mafalda said Florence should be banned from the breakfast table because it usually wasn’t a good combination.
+“I was in the library,” she responded.
+She glanced at Florence and saw her frown.
+Florence seemed to be in one of her more delightful moods this morning.
+When Florence was like this, she was like a time bomb.
+It was never clear why, but most recently it was happening around breakfast time.
+Mafalda reckoned Florence should be banned from the breakfast table.

 “Of course you were,” she seethed.
 She pulled on the edges of her hair dangerously hard, and Mary watched from her periphery of how she was gnawing on her bottom lip.
 “You really don’t need to be in the library so much, Mary.”

 “My parents would have a fit if I have a rubbish year.
 It’s NEWT’s as you very well know,” Mary replied.
 She smoothed out the creases in her uniform from sitting in the library for so long this morning.

 “Yeah, well, they’d probably think differently if they saw you wasting away.
 Scratch that, they probably wouldn’t even notice.”

 “I’m hardly wasting away,” Mary replied.

 “Why are you even in such a rush?
 You still have loads of time before class.
 We could sneak into the kitchens if you like,” Florence said after a few minutes of silence between them.
 It wasn’t uncomfortable, just a regular sort of pause between people who’d been friends for ages.
 Florence had compared their friendship to a puzzle and how you needed all the different pieces of puzzles to fit together.
 That was in third year and whether they were part of the same puzzle now was a matter of contention.